QR4.5.9 Testing The Theory

 5. Light collides.
 When high-energy photons at the Stanford Linear Accelerator hit an electron beam to accelerate it at almost the speed of light, some electrons knocked a photon back with enough energy to hit the photon behind it, giving matter pairs that a magnetic field pulled apart to detect (Burke et al., 1997).

-That everything came from matter is just a theory, and scientists who don’t question their theories are priests.
-Light is the simplest thing, so that everything came from light is more likely.
-This theory is testable, so let the facts decide whether it is right or wrong.
+That matter causes everything is just a theory, and scientists who don’t question their theories are priests.
+Light is simpler than matter, so that matter came from high-frequency light is a reasonable theory that can be tested by experiment.
+Let the facts then decide whether it is right or wrong.

 Next